DrSquidX/SquidNet/README.md

 # Features:
 Security - Has a Username and Password that the user is able to configure, to set up remote connections.

-Web-Interface - Ability to view connections and general info about the server via a webpage
+Web-Interface - Ability to view connections and general info about the server via a webpage.

 Option-Parsing - Re-usability and having the ability to configure the server with only one cmd command.